 Our Julia Morgan Masterpiece

 Tethered just offshore, a wooden Chris Craft sparkles in morning light.
-Just up from the beach, a row of Adirondacks looks across a wide lawn.
-Here sits a quaint cabin, woodsmoke from its tall chimney curling through tall pines.
+Just up from the beach, a row of Adirondack chairs overlooks a wide lawn.
+Here sits a quaint cabin, a curl of wood smoke from its tall chimney curling through two tall pines.
 The year is 1936.

 With a painstaking eye for detail and unparalleled craftsmanship, this simple but elegant beach house is vintage Tahoe.
 The knotty pine walls, doors and floors have been carefully restored to bring out their patina, thus accentuating the handcrafted, wrought iron hardware throughout the home.

 For the generations of families that call Tahoe their home away from home, there is one indelible memory: summer.
 Even when the sun rises before six and sets after eight, there just never seem to be enough hours in the day.

 Your Base Camp at Heavenly

 The joy of Twin Pines in winter is that you’ll never lift a finger, unless it’s to raise a warm beverage as you recount the day on the slopes.
 We’ll have all your gear at the lake, so you can step into warm ski boots and onto the lifts.